 NTIC relies on a limited number of suppliers for certain raw materials and components used in its products.
 For reasons of quality assurance, cost effectiveness or availability, NTIC procures certain raw materials and components from sole and limited source suppliers.
 NTIC generally acquires such raw materials and components through purchase orders placed in the ordinary course of business, and as a result NTIC does not have a significant inventory of these materials and components and does not have any guaranteed or contractual supply arrangements with many of these suppliers.
 NTIC's dependence on third-party suppliers involves several risks, including limited control over pricing, availability, quality and delivery schedules, as well as manufacturing yields and costs.
 Suppliers of raw materials and components may decide, or be required, for reasons beyond NTIC's control to cease supplying raw materials and components to NTIC or to raise their prices.
 Shortages of raw materials, quality control problems, production capacity constraints or delays by suppliers could negatively affect NTIC's ability to meet its production obligations and result in increased prices for affected parts.
-Any such shortage, constraint or delay may result in delays in shipments of products or components, which could adversely affect NTIC's net sales and operating results.
-Increases in prices for raw materials and components used in NTIC's products could also adversely affect its operating results.
+Any such shortage, constraint or delay may result in delays in shipments of products or components, which could adversely affect NTIC's product's could also adversely affect its operating results.